General Information about the Freshpak Salt Pans Ultra

 - 1st, 2nd and 3rd male and female finishers will be recognised with trophies and/or medals.

-- Event Sign In will take place from 2pm on the Saturday 28 September before the start of the first stage that evening.
+- Event Sign In will take place between 2pm and 4pm on the Saturday 28 September before the start of the first stage that evening.

 - Anyone not present for registration will be regarded as a non-starter.